JessieJessJe/story-ai-visibility/docs/PRD.md

 4. **Mask AI provider**: Replace all occurrences of the AI vendor with `[MASK]`.

-5. **Run**: Provide masked excerpt \+ 6 questions to GPT-4o and GPT-5 (one deterministic run per model → 12 total completions).
+5. **Run**: Provide masked excerpt \+ 6 questions to GPT-5 (primary) and GPT-4o (comparison) with one deterministic run per model (12 total completions).
 Models are configurable via environment.

-6. **Evaluate**: Check if the model names the masked AI provider.
-Aggregate detections per question across all models and rerun a keyword scan against answers before scoring.
+6. **Evaluate**: Check if either model names the masked AI provider.
+Aggregate detections per question across models, retain per-model responses in the output, and rerun a keyword scan against answers before scoring.

 7. **Output**: Structured JSON with answers \+ visibility summary.